NSHoffman/N7ZedsMut/README.md

 ### Husk

-- Husks attack when moving.
+- Husks can do moving attack.
 - Husks' projectiles can hit mid-air targets.
 - Husks' firerate is less predictable, but more frequent overall.